rokopt/spec/src/architecture/m1/masp/ledger-integration.md

 pool is asset-hiding.

 ## Client capabilities
+The client should be able to:
+* Move assets between Anoma accounts and the shielded pool
+* Move assets around within the shielded pool
+* Scan the blockchain to determine shielded assets in one's possession

 To make shielded transactions, the client has to be capable of creating and spending notes, and generating proofs which the pool VP verifies.